xiaoxianyu-office/mm/Skills/Targeters/Owner.md

 ## Description
 Targets the Owner of the casting mob.
-The Owner can be set via the [SetOwner](/mechanics/setowner) mechanic
+The Owner can be set via the [SetOwner](/Skills/mechanics/setowner) mechanic.

 ## Attributes